radixdlt/official-examples/step-by-step/01-running-your-first-project/README.md

    `Owned Fungible Resources`, where you will see no HT (HelloToken) balance yet.

+## The Hello package

+We will use the `Hello` package as our starting example.
+That package is the files in the same directory as this README.

-## Publishing a Package
+### Publishing a Package

 To be able to use the `Hello` component, we need to take our package containing the `Hello` blueprint and publish it on our simulated network's ledger.

-4. Make sure you are in the package directory, then publish the package with
+4. Make sure you are in the package directory (the same as this README), then publish the package with

    ```
    resim publish .